Victorian decorative arts

-Victorian decorative arts refers to the style of decorative arts during the Victorian era.
+Victorian decorative arts are the style of decorative arts during the Victorian era.
 Victorian design is widely viewed as having indulged in a grand excess of ornament.
 The Victorian era is known for its interpretation and eclectic revival of historic styles mixed with the introduction of Asian and Middle Eastern influences in furniture, fittings, and interior decoration.
 The Arts and Crafts movement, the aesthetic movement, Anglo-Japanese style, and Art Nouveau style have their beginnings in the late Victorian era and gothic period.

 Architecture

 Interior decoration and design

 Interior decoration and interior design of the Victorian era are noted for orderliness and ornamentation.
 A house from this period was idealistically divided in rooms, with public and private space carefully separated.
 A bare room was considered to be in poor taste, so every surface was filled with objects that reflected the owner's interests and aspirations.

 The parlour was the most important room in a home and was the showcase for the homeowners where guests were entertained.
 The dining room was the second-most important room in the house.
 The sideboard was most often the focal point, which attracts visitor’s eyes immediately when they go into a room or space, of the dining room and very ornately decorated.